Regular models of modular curves in prime level over ${\mathbb Z}_p^{\mathrm{ur}}$: Regular models for split Cartan structures

 \end{proof}

-\begin{theo} For $p>3$ a prime, let $X_{\mathrm{s}} (p)$ be the coarse modular curve over $\Q$ associated with $\Gamma_{\mathrm{s}} (p)$.
+\begin{theo} For $p\geq 13$ a prime, let $X_{\mathrm{s}} (p)$ be the coarse modular curve over $\Q$ associated with $\Gamma_{\mathrm{s}} (p)$.

-Then $X_{\mathrm{s}} (p)$ has a regular model over $\Z_p^{\mathrm{ur}}$ whose special fiber is made up of three vertical Igusa parts, which are linked by horizontal chains of Drinfeld components above each supersingular point.
+Then the {\em minimal regular model with normal crossings} of $X_{\mathrm{s}} (p)$ over $\Z_p^{\mathrm{ur}}$ has a special fiber made up of three vertical Igusa parts, which are linked by horizontal chains of Drinfeld components above each supersingular point.
 All irreducible components are projective lines.

 The vertical parts are $j$-lines.
 The central one has multiplicity $p-1$.
 The two external ones have multiplicity $1$.

 If ${\cal S}$ is the number of supersingular $j$-invariants in $\F_{p^2}$, the ${\cal S}$ horizontal chains of (Drinfeld) components are almost all (i.e., for $j\not\equiv 0$ or $1728\mod p$) copies of a rational curve $\PPP^1$ with multiplicity $p+1$.
 According to the residue class of $p$ {\rm mod} $12$, the vertical Igusa components moreover have the following extra components: \begin{itemize} \item {\bf If $p\equiv 1$ mod $12$}, the central Igusa component intersects transversally an extra component at each of the two (ordinary) $j$-invariants $1728$ and $0$, which are a projective line with multiplicity $(p-1)/2$ and a projective line with multiplicity $(p-1)/3$, respectively. \item {\bf If $p\equiv 11$ mod $12$}, the Drinfeld components above the supersingular $j\equiv 1728$ and $j\equiv 0\ {\mathrm{mod}}\ p$ are both projective lines, with multiplicity $(p+1)/2$ and $(p+1)/3$, respectively. \item {\bf If $p\equiv 5$ mod $12$}, we have the relevant mix between the two above situations: $j\equiv 1728$ is ordinary ${\mathrm{mod}}\ p$, so see the case $p\equiv 1\ {\mathrm{mod}}\ 12$, whereas $j\equiv 0$ is supersingular ${\mathrm{mod}}\ p$, so see the case $p\equiv 11\ {\mathrm{mod}}\ 12$. \item {\bf If $p\equiv 7\ {\mathrm{mod}}\ 12$}, symmetric to the previous case: now $j\equiv 1728$ is supersingular ${\mathrm{mod}}\ p$, whereas $j\equiv 0$ is ordinary ${\mathrm{mod}}\ p$. \end{itemize}